 The former Stevenson Library building was completed in 1988.
 It is an imposing, block-like, flat-roofed building, without features or a main entrance.
-It is an institutional building that is not well suited to a leading contemporary education experience, and is no longer fit for purpose.
+It is an institutional building, not well suited to a leading contemporary education experience, and is no longer fit for purpose.

-To find out more you can view information about the project and construction or contact us by emailing firstname.lastname@example.org.
+To find out more, you can view information about the project and construction process or contact us by emailing email@example.com.

 The College buildings skirting the oval are largely correlated either in scale, detailing or texture; Aspinall House is the most detailed and the Lang Walker Business Centre the least.
 They all address the oval, are porous at oval level, and provide a pathway of travel in a north-south direction, except the Library building which interrupts travel — boys must walk up and use the footpath on Victoria Road.

 In practical terms the exterior of the refurbished library needs to be softened and given some surface depth, breaking up the large flat vertical elevations and horizontal profile.
 We need to allow natural light inside, on all levels, and this calls for very large windows; a roofing profile is also needed that correlates with Aspinall House and the main school building with ridges, gables and hips, yet one which also allows for a roof terrace.

 We need to employ an architectural style into which can be read both the heritage of the College and the purpose of this building.
 All of these challenges and conflicts above can be met and resolved with the adoption of the Scottish Baronial style of the 16th Century and as revived in the 19th Century.
 Many fine examples exist from Scotland to Canada, Ireland and New Zealand.
 It has stood the test of time.